iMissile/Self.Writing/Notes/DataScience_notes.md

 - COOL! [(A Very) Experimental Threading in R](https://random-remarks.net/2016/12/11/a-very-experimental-threading-in-r/)
 - [THREADING IN R?](https://matloff.wordpress.com/2016/12/11/threading-in-r/)
 - [pqR - a pretty quick version of R](http://www.pqr-project.org/)
+	- [New version of pqR, with major speed improvements](https://radfordneal.wordpress.com/2018/11/25/new-version-of-pqr-with-major-speed-improvements/), 2018-11-25 at 5:45 pm.
+I’ve released pqR-2018-11-18, a new version of my variant implementation of R
 - [Chaos, bifurcation diagrams and Lyapunov exponents with R (2)](http://a-blog-from-sydney.blogspot.ru/2016/12/chaos-bifurcation-diagrams-and-lyapunov.html)
 - [Using PostgreSQL in R: A quick how-to](http://www.win-vector.com/blog/2016/02/using-postgresql-in-r/)
 - [The Case For Using -> In R](http://www.win-vector.com/blog/2016/12/the-case-for-using-in-r/)